Where is the springhallow post 16 based?

-The Springhallow Post 16 is located at Redwood College which is approximately 2.5 miles North West of the main school site.
-There is an exclusive Centre for the students but at the heart of Redwood College, to encourage inclusive learning so students feel a part of the wider college community.
+Springhallow Post 16 is located at the former Redwood College site, 2.5 miles North West of the main school site.
 The address is 485 Greenford Road, Greenford, UB6 8SR

 The maximum capacity will be 30 students.
 However in the first year we will aim for 10 for September 2019, increasing to 20 in September 2020 and reaching the full capacity by September 2021.

 The College has a number of large teaching spaces to accommodate our students needs.
 These have been designed specifically and will vary depending on its use.
 There is also a large common room with a fully resourced kitchen to support students independence.

 Onsite we also have a designated ‘Employment Hub’ to focus on career development, a professionals room for therapists to be based and a well being room to help students relax and regulate.
 There are a number of Staff, Student and disabled access toilets as well as shower facilities and a lift.
 Staff have access to an office to prepare resources as well as a staffroom to relax which overlooks the outdoor.
 Reception is located at the entrance of the college with a parent/visitor room.

 We currently have a 14 seater minibus to access the community and an outdoor area with age appropriate equipment to help regulate and promote a healthy exercise regime.
 Adjacent to the college is a large open field where students can access and do a ‘daily mile’.
 We are in the process of developing a garden area.

 What will be the staff to student ratio?

 The current aim is to have 10 students and 6 staff in the first year, increasing to 20 students and 9 in the second and finally 30 students, 11 staff.
 However, we will be reviewing this each year based on the needs of each learner and taking guidance of the students support plans from their EHCP.